Bhai Bhai (1997 film)

-Bhai Bhai (translation: Brother Brother) is a Hindi action film of Bollywood directed by Sikander Bharti and produced by Pahlaj Nihalani.
-It was released on 14 November 1997.
+Bhai Bhai (translation: Brother Brother) is a 1997 Hindi-language action film of Bollywood directed by Sikander Bharti and produced by Pahlaj Nihalani.

 Plot

 Mafia don Jagraj wants to destroy the peace of India and capture Kashmir.
 He sends his right hand Goga to spread communal violence all over the country.
 The henchmen incite riots between Hindus and Muslims.
 Raghu is one of them, but in this course of action, his child gets killed.
-Ex-freedom fighter Pir Saheb prays to the communities to stop the bloody riot and finally succeeds.
-Broken-hearted, Raghu comes to Pir Saheb and informs that riots were pre-planned, Pir Saheb's close associate Mahadeb is involved with mastermind Mafia Jagraj.
-Initially, Pir Saheb does not believe it, but Raghu hands over a secret file to him before committing suicide.
-Pir Saheb challenges Mahadeb about his works.
-While he tries to make Mahadeb confess, Goga kills Pir Saheb.
+Ex-freedom fighter Haji Sahib prays to the communities to stop the bloody riot and finally succeeds.
+Broken-hearted, Raghu comes to Haji and informs that riots were pre-planned, Haji's close associate Mahadev is involved with mastermind Mafia Jagraj.
+Initially, Haji does not believe it, but Raghu hands over a secret file to him before committing suicide.
+Haji challenges Mahadev about his works.
+While he tries to make Mahadev confess, Goga kills Haji.
 Now Goga deputes two friends, namely Veeru and Akbar to find that secret file.